JHU-COVID-QA/scraping-qas/src/scraping/README.md

-# Scraping
+# Scraping Frequently Asked Questions

-This subdirectory deals with webscraping.
-The goal is to scrape data from trusted source and store the data in our [schema](https://github.com/jsedoc/Covid-19-infobot/wiki/Schema-v0.1)
+This subdirectory deals with webscraping Frequently Asked Questions (FAQs).
+The goal is to scrape data from trusted source and store the data in our [schema](https://github.com/jsedoc/Covid-19-infobot/wiki/Schema-v0.1).
+Another group will then deal with the NLP to make this data useful.

 ## Setup